RSF drone attack kills 27 in southeast Sudan: Report

 - list 3 of 3Survivors recount RSF gang rape in Sudan; infants among victims

-The SAF and the RSF have been locked in a brutal civil war since April 2023, with Khartoum serving as a central area of dispute.
+The SAF and the RSF have been locked in a brutal civil war since April 2023, with Khartoum State serving as a central area of dispute.

 The military source, who spoke to Al Jazeera on condition of anonymity, said Monday’s drone attack targeted not only leaders in the government forces but also the security teams and civilians accompanying them.